Eddie Hoh: 1968

 In addition to Super Session, Hoh participated in several album recording sessions for blues-oriented musicians from Chicago, including singer/harmonica player Charlie Musselwhite, guitarist Harvey Mandel, and keyboard player Barry Goldberg.
 The three had recorded the Stand Back!
 Here Comes Charley Musselwhite's Southside Band album in 1967.
 With Hoh and new backing musicians, Musselwhite recorded his second album, Stone Blues.
 Hoh also contributed drums to the mostly instrumental fusion 1968 album by Mandel, Cristo Redentor, featuring another staple of late-sixties FM radio, "Wade in the Water".
 As part of the Barry Goldberg Reunion, he was the drummer for There's No Hole in My Soul.
 Other recordings with Mandel and Goldberg included Mighty Graham Bond, the Goldberg-produced album by the English blues-band leader/organist Graham Bond.

 Eddie Hoh also contributed to singer/organist Lee Michaels' debut album Carnival of Life (both he and Michaels earlier played with Joel Scott Hill).
 When Michaels' album was released, the personnel listing seemed to indicate that Hoh had only recorded one of the songs, "My Friends".
 However, in an album review, Greenwald described "excellent performances by Michaels and especially drummer Eddie Hoh".
-Later, Michaels and Hoh recorded four demos with Richie Furay, Jim Messina, and Rusty Young after their final recordings for Buffalo Springfield.
+Later, Hoh recorded four demos with Richie Furay, Jim Messina, and Rusty Young after their final recordings for Buffalo Springfield.
 With a new lineup, they became the country rock group Poco, but the material from the demo sessions has not been released.
 Hoh is also credited with the drums for Kim Fowley's Outrageous album.